 Resident Raptor Handling Program

-For more information on volunteering in the Raptor Handling and Education programs, see our Volunteer page.
+For more information on training for the Raptor Handling and Education programs: download this flyer.
 You can also view photo galleries of our Education Ambassadors and a collection of kid’s art sent to BRC following field trips to the Center.

 Support our work — make a secure online donation with PayPal.
 Just click on the donate button and follow the easy steps.
 You will receive an electronic acknowledgment that can be used as a tax receipt.
 We and the birds thank you!